-2021 Time-Based Awards - 40%
+2022 Time-Based Awards - 40% of total LTIP Award

-Time-based awards under the Current LTIP are subject to a three-year vesting schedule, with the award vesting in one-third increments on each December 15 of the applicable performance period if the participant remains employed by the Company on each of such dates.
+Time-based awards under the LTIP are subject to a three-year vesting schedule, with the award vesting in one-third increments on each December 15 of the applicable performance period if the participant remains employed by the Company on each of such dates.

-2021 Relative TSR (Peer Group) - 30%
+2022 Relative TSR (Peer Group) - 45% of total LTIP award

-For relative TSR (Peer Group), WashREIT's TSR performance is measured over the applicable performance period against a peer group of companies selected by the Compensation Committee, after consultation with its independent compensation consultant, at the beginning of the performance period.
-See "- Role of Compensation Consultant and 2021 Peer Group Analysis".
+For relative TSR (Peer Group), Elme's total shareholder return ("TSR") performance is measured over the applicable performance period against a peer group of companies selected by the Compensation Committee, after consultation with its independent compensation consultant, at the beginning of the performance period.
+See "Role of Compensation Consultant and 2022 Peer Group Analysis" at page 40.
 Prior to determining performance for an applicable period, the Compensation Committee will remove companies from the peer group for such period that cease to be peer group companies as a result of acquisitions, divestitures and other similar actions.
-Threshold, target and high performance levels for Relative TSR (Peer Group) are the 33rd, the 51st and the 76th percentiles, respectively.
+Threshold, target and high performance levels for relative TSR (Peer Group) are the 33rd, the 51st and the 76th percentiles, respectively.
 If relative TSR falls between these percentiles, the actual relative TSR performance level is to be determined by linear interpolation (with an associated payout level in between threshold and target performance levels, or target and high performance levels, as applicable).
 If relative TSR falls below the applicable threshold level, the portion of the award that is dependent on such goal will not be paid.